cmagnuson0489/HackerRank/README.md

 # HackerRank
 - This is my Repository for all of my HackerRank submissions.
-- I plan on submitting to HackerRank in addition to my LeetCode submissions.
+- I plan on submitting problems on HackerRank that I find interesting.
+-